mwiater/golangdocker/README.md

 * Apache Benchmark (For Ubuntu, it's part of the Apache2 Utilities package, e.g.: `apt-get install apache2-utils `)

 While the idea is to get this up and running quickly, it is not a deep dive into Go, Docker, or K8S.
 Basic knowledge of these technologies is required.

-## Summary

-This repository is a work in progress, but I'll do my best to keep the Master branch in a working state.
-Initially, this project was to create a boilerplate for containerizing Go binaries for use a K8s cluster.

 ## App